uplink-systems/terraform-module-azurerm-dns/README.md

 ### Description

 This module is intended to create public DNS zones and resource record sets in Azure RM following my business needs and standards.
 The module only manages forward lookup zones.
-Reverse lookup zones are currently not in scope of this module.
+Reverse lookup zones incl.
+PTR record sets are currently not in scope of this module.

 #### Tasks & ToDos